Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 `content-type` of parts of the document.
 An HTML element that makes the parser tremble and withdraw, and that cannot be stopped even by its own end tag.

-The wise people of the W3C try to keep the knowledge of this terror away from the mere mortals’ eye to spare us the danger of its madness.
+The wise people of W3C try to keep the knowledge of this terror away from the mere mortals’ eyes to spare us the danger of its madness.
 They advise us not to use the magic tag name that is the incantation for this ancient malice.

 We will, of course, do exactly this today.
 We’ll take a deep look at the